ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 configurable boolean verbose = true
 ```

-and the values are provided in two `Config.toml` and `info.toml` files as follows,
+and the values are provided in two `Config.toml` and `info.toml` files as follows.

 **Config.toml**